lmrs2/zerostack/README.md

 	// this generates:
 	//	1. a file /tmp/metafile_pass.machine which contains callgraph info with registers and stack amount used
 	// 	2. a binary with code to zero stack and registers.
 However which registers to zero and what amount of stack to zero is done
 	// separately.
-This is because LLVM backend does not suppot module pass, so it only sees functions one at a time and cannot
+This is because LLVM backend does not support module passes, so it only sees functions one at a time and cannot
 	// determine the call graph to compute the stack usage.
 The metafiles you saw earlier have this information instead; and the following python script
 	// patches the binary
 	$python $BASE_DIR/zerostack-callgraph/examples/fpointer/patchme.py --help